agsb/immu/docs/Cursors.md

     branch (I) -> (R), exec (S) -> I

-Some of these operations are non-sense, examples are:
+But some of these operations are non-sense, examples are:

     To move over self: // maybe usefull as no operation :? x S -> S, R -> R, I -> I, D -> D, (S) -> (S), (R) -> (R), (I) -> (I), (D) -> (D)